about sandals resorts international

 Today, every resort under the SRI banner is required to adopt schools and in some cases, entire communities to ensure that the messages of health, safety, environmental concern, community and opportunity are shared as much as possible.
 From helping to provide new computer labs and building additional classrooms to giving scholarships for academically bright but needy students and hosting career days - our resort teams continually provide mentorship and share their knowledge and resources with our Caribbean neighbors.

-In 2007, Sandals Resorts earned the Condé Nast Traveler World Savers Award for the Adopt-A-School program and the work in the Caribbean communities where Sandals Resorts
+In 2007, Sandals Resorts earned the Condé Nast Traveler World Savers Award for the Adopt-A-School program and their work in the Caribbean communities.

 The Sandals Foundation

-The Sandals Foundation is the philanthropic arm of Sandals Resorts International, and was created as a natural extension of the nearly three decades of the company's lasting commitment to the Caribbean.
+The Sandals Foundation is the philanthropic arm of Sandals and Beaches Resorts, and was created as a natural extension of the nearly three decades of the company's lasting commitment to the Caribbean.

-As an independent nonprofit organization, the Sandals Foundation has assumed the existing activities of Sandals Resorts International with the aim of expanding their reach to create a positive and sustainable impact on people's lives and the environment.
+As an independent non-profit organization, the Sandals Foundation has assumed the existing activities of Sandals and Beaches Resorts with the aim of expanding their reach to create a positive and sustainable impact on people's lives and the environment.
 Working with their neighbors, civic leaders, employees and partners, they have identified programs in the areas of education, environment and community to achieve their promise.

 The power of the Sandals brand, the strength of Sandals partnerships, and the passion of our people put them in a great position to have a lasting and meaningful effect on improving lives in the Caribbean.Learn More